 Starting in 2014, participants in any of Columbia’s bioethics courses can earn Continuing Medical Education (CME) credit.

 Ideal for recent undergraduates who plan to work in healthcare and related fields, established professionals in these fields, premed students who wish to strengthen their application to graduate school, and graduate students.

 Ideal for healthcare providers including physicians and nurses, researchers, IRB (Institutional Review Board) members and staff, public health professionals, attorneys, and pharmaceutical industry executives.

-An ideal option for busy professionals, who may hone in on a point of interest and select one or more courses from the certificate to take on a noncredit basis.
+An ideal option for busy professionals, who may hone in on a point of interest and select one or more courses from the certification to take on a noncredit basis.